sujayjag/MLProjectSite/index.md

 - The confusion matrix confirms the high reliability of our model, with very few false positives and negatives.
 - The low log loss reflects the model's confidence in its predictions.
 - One thing to note is that our model performed extremely well.
 Sports outcomes are generally influenced by many unpredictable factors, making highly accurate predictions challenging.
 Our model achieves near-perfect accuracy, and this could suggest that the problem as modeled may not fully capture the inherent complexities and uncertainties of real-world tennis matches, or our problem is too simple.
-    - Thus, moving forward (for the final report) we can either try to find a dataset that models the complexities of the sport better, or we can shift to a more difficult problem in the context of our dataset.
-        - Some harder problems we can try to solve for next time are: predicting number of sets each game goes to, predicting how many games/set each player wins/loses in each match, number of break points and number of aces, helping analyze which betting odds are inaccurate/accurate, number of victories based off of tournament/court surface.
     - Another possibility for such high accuracy could be data leakage, where information from the test set (or future information not available at prediction time) inadvertently influences the model during training.
 This can happen if the dataset includes features that would not be available in a real predictive scenario.
-    - The dataset might also be too homogeneous or lack variability, leading the model to easily pick up patterns that might not generalize well to real-world, more diverse data.
-Looking through our model and dataset, we think this may be the case.
-Thus, as discussed above, we might want to explore a different problem in the future milestone.

 #### Results with PCA
 As mentioned earlier, we saw that a lot of dimensions of our data weren't being used in the predictions.
 Thus, we experimented with PCA; we first scaled our data using a StandardScaler() and then ran PCA with n_components set to 0.95 in order to keep 95% of variance in our dataset.
 Then, we fit our random forest classifier on this PCA dataset and ran it in order to generate predictions.